The Univalence Principle: Structured 1-categories

+We can upgrade the previous theory to the theory of \emph{symmetric} monoidal categories by adding, to its signature, a \emph{braiding}, that is, a natural transformation $B$ with components $B_{x,y} : x\otimes y \to y \otimes x$ as follows (we only draw an excerpt of the signature): Here, $B_{x,y,a, b}(w_1, w_2, \beta)$, with $w_1 : \otimes_O(x,y,a)$, $w_2 : \otimes_O(y,x,b)$, and $\beta : A(a, b)$ indicates that $\beta$ is the component of $B$ on $(x,y)$; we write $B(w_1,w_2) = \beta$.
+We assert that the braiding is symmetric, i.e., it satisfies $B(w_2, w_1) \circ B(w_1, w_2) = 1_{a}$ for any $w_1 : \otimes_O(x,y,a)$ and $w_2 : \otimes_O(y,x,b)$.
+(Of course, if we omitted this axiom we would obtain a theory for \emph{braided} monoidal categories.)
 In all these examples, we assert the same sorts of axioms, including existential saturation of the object-functor sorts (e.g., $F_O$, $\otimes_O$) and that the equalities on arrows are congruences for all rank-2 sorts.
 Univalence at the object-functor sorts then implies the uniqueness aspect of saturation, and together with functoriality and naturality it follows that univalence at each object sort $O$ reduces simply to ordinary univalence of the corresponding category. \end{example}

-\begin{example}[Cartesian monoidal categories] A cartesian monoidal category can be characterized as a symmetric monoidal category (as specified in \Cref{eg:cat-struc}) equipped with well-behaved diagonals and augmentations---specifically, with \begin{itemize} \item a natural transformation $\Delta : 1_C \to \otimes \circ \delta$ with $\delta : C \to C\times C$ the diagonal functor; and \item a natural transformation $H : 1_C \to U$; \end{itemize} satisfying certain conditions (\cite[Theorem 6.13]{heunen-vicary-lectures-quantum-mechanics}).
+\begin{example}[Cartesian monoidal categories] A cartesian monoidal category can be characterized as a symmetric monoidal category (as specified in \cref{eg:cat-struc}) equipped with well-behaved diagonals and augmentations---specifically, with \begin{itemize} \item a natural transformation $\Delta : 1_C \to \otimes \circ \delta$ with $\delta : C \to C\times C$ the diagonal functor; and \item a natural transformation $H : 1_C \to U$; \end{itemize} satisfying certain conditions (\cite[Theorem 6.13]{heunen-vicary-lectures-quantum-mechanics}).
 We can add these natural transformations to the theory of symmetric monoidal categories by adding, to the underlying signature, the sorts $\Delta$ and $H$, and their dependencies, as follows:

 We assert the usual axioms for $\Delta$ and $H$ to represent natural transformations, along with the compatibility axioms mentioned above.
 As usual, univalence at the sorts $\Delta$ and $H$ entails that these are propositions pointwise; the addition of these natural transformations does not change indiscernibilities in the other sorts. \end{example}